Home » I'm a registered charity » Running your charity »

 This is a conflict of interest for Sarah as the decision affects both charities she is involved with.
 The Parent Teacher Association needs to decide what steps to take, such as Sarah not taking part in the decision or removing herself from the room when the decision is being made.

-Talia is on the governing body of her local church.
-Her husband, Mika, is employed as the Pastor.
-Talia would need to register this as a conflict of interest as both her and her husband hold a position of influence within the charity and this could impact on her ability to make impartial decisions.
+Mika is applying for a job as administrator at his local church.
+His partner, Talia, is employed as the Pastor.
+Talia would need to register this as a conflict of interest as she holds a position of influence within the charity and this could impact on their ability to remain impartial on the decision whether to hire her

 The purpose of this conflict of interest policy is to ensure: